Insight

 Key Insights From the 10th Annual NGPX Healthcare Experience Conference

-By Tye Cook, Senior Executive Director, Access Transformation
+By Tye Cook, Senior Executive Director, Access Transformation, and Kjrk Reyerson, Senior Managing Consultant, Digital Transformation

-Earlier this month, I had the privilege of attending the 10th annual NGPX Healthcare Experience Conference in Palm Springs.
+We recently attended the 10th annual NGPX Healthcare Experience Conference in Palm Springs.
 The gathering was a testament to the dynamic shifts happening in healthcare, driven by the shared goal of delivering exceptional experiences for both patients and employees.
-Below are my key takeaways and insights from this enlightening event.
+Below are our key takeaways and insights from this enlightening event.

 The Central Theme: Unified Experience